The Everett Morgan Strength Training Center

 - Personal stereos with headphones are acceptable – any larger device will not be permisable.

 - Do not prop open doors to the Fitness Center.

-The Strength Training Center is named after the late Everett Morgan, a 1937 graduate of Kansas Wesleyan University, who was inducted into the University’s Athletic Hall of Fame for his achievements as in football.
+The Strength Training Center is named after the late Everett Morgan, a 1937 graduate of Kansas Wesleyan University, who was inducted into the university’s Athletic Hall of Fame for his achievements in football.
 During his time on the varsity team, the Coyotes won three straight KCAC titles.
 After his senior year in 1936, he was named honorable mention Little All-American, first-team All-KCAC and first-team All-Kansas.